powsybl/powsybl-core/docs/grid_features/network_modifications.md

 ### Phase shifters

 #### Optimize tap modification
-This modification is used to find the optimal phase tap changer position of a given two windings transformer phase shifter id.
+This modification is used to find the optimal phase-tap changer position of a given two-winding transformer phase shifter id.

-A phase shifter optimization load flow is run with the configured `load-flow-based-phase-shifter-optimizer` to determine this optimal.
+A phase shifter optimization load flow is run with the configured `load-flow-based-phase-shifter-optimizer` to determine the optimal tap position.

 Class: `PhaseShifterOptimizeTap`

 #### Fixed tap modification
-This modification is used to update the phase tap changer of a given two windings transformer phase shifter id.
+This modification updates the phase-tap changer of a given two-winding transformer phase shifter id.

-It updates its `tapPosition` with the given value and set the phase tap changer as not regulating with a `FIXED_TAP` regulation mode.
+It updates its `tapPosition` with the given value and set the phase-tap changer as not regulating with a `FIXED_TAP` regulation mode.

 Class: `PhaseShifterSetAsFixedTap`

 #### Shift tap modification
-This modification is used to update the phase tap changer of a given two windings transformer phase shifter id.
+This modification is used to update the phase-tap changer of a given two-winding transformer phase shifter id.

-It sets the phase tap changer as not regulating with a `FIXED_TAP` regulation mode and updates its `tapPosition` by adjusting it with the given `tapDelta` applied on the current tap position.
-The resulting ta position is bounded by the phase tap changer lowest and highest possible positions.
+It sets the phase-tap changer as not regulating with a `FIXED_TAP` regulation mode and updates its `tapPosition` by adjusting it with the given `tapDelta` applied on the current tap position.
+The resulting tap position is bounded by the phase-tap changer lowest and highest possible positions.

 Class: `PhaseShifterShiftTap`